1000eyed/the-three-musketeers/README.md

 # The three musketeers
-A 3- or 4-row mechanical keyboard supporting ortho and alpha stagger layouts, optional numpad, and optional 3 function keys.
+A 3- or 4-row mechanical keyboard with a speaker supporting ortho and alpha stagger layouts, optional numpad, and optional 3 function keys.